Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 9.3.5 Compound Literals

-Let’s return to the original `sum_array` function one last time.
+Let's return to the original `sum_array` function one last time.
 When `sum_array` is called, the first argument is usually the name of an array (the one whose elements are to be summed).
 For example, we might call `sum_array` in the following way:

 ```C
 int b[] = {3, 0, 3, 4, 1};
 total = sum_array(b, 5);
 ```

 The only problem with this arrangement is that `b` must be declared as a variable and then initialized prior to the call.
-If `b` isn’t needed for any other purpose, it can be mildly annoying to create it solely for the purpose of calling `sum_array`.
+If `b` isn't needed for any other purpose, it can be mildly annoying to create it solely for the purpose of calling `sum_array`.

 In C99, we can avoid this annoyance by using a ***compound literal***: an unnamed array that's created “on the fly” by simply specifying which elements it contains.
 The following call of `sum_array` has a compound literal as its first argument: